 How do you find an appraiser?

 Ask your real estate agent for a recommendation.
-Make sure that your appraiser has experience doing appraisals for home sales, and that the appraiser is familiar with your property type specifically.
+Make sure that the appraiser has experience doing appraisals for home sales and is familiar with your property type specifically.
 The government maintains a national registry where you can verify the appraiser’s credentials.